-I think the future of MLM is good, especially in this tough economy.
+I think the future of MLM is very good, especially in this tough economy.
 More and more people are realizing that finding and keeping a good job is hard to do.
 People realize that there are fewer jobs to go around and even more people to compete with for those jobs.

-As a result, more and more people are open minded to non-conventional ways of making a living (other than a job).
+As a result, more and more people are open-minded to non-conventional ways of making a living (other than a job).
 They’re looking at different business models to find out what their options are.
 Some of those business models include traditional businesses, online businesses such as eBay, affiliate marketing, freelancing, or blogging, and network marketing,

 Unfortunately, we’re also attracting a lot of unemployed folks and financially destitute folks who are looking for magic dust to get them out of their financial rut.
 These are the folks who will try out our industry for 30 to 90 days and then say they were scammed because they didn’t make millions of dollars in a few months.

-I think that MLM will continue to grow in 2014 and beyond.
+I think that MLM will continue to grow in 2018 and beyond.
 Even with the high failure rates, negative stuff on the internet, and the large number of new companies entering the network marketing world, we will continue to grow.

 While franchises and traditional businesses sound sexy on paper, most people do not have the working capital to get involved.
-This leaves them with very few choices, other than network marketing and several other home businesses.
+This leaves them with very few choices, other than network marketing and several other home-based businesses.

-In summary, MLM will continue to grow in the future.
+In summary, the future of MLM is very good.
+MLM will continue to grow in the years to come.
 Some people will earn huge fortunes in our industry, many others will supplement or replace their income, and most will earn little to nothing.
 Don’t let that scare you off though.
 The opportunity to succeed is there if you embrace it and get to work!